 - Some software is distributed only as source code written in languages like C or C++ - user has to compile it to get binary executable - Compilation creates binary specific for particular operating system and hardware platform - can be tuned for optimal performance - Interpreted languages like Bash, Perl, Python or Java don't have to be compiled (but it is possible) - they need their interpreter to run, relative easily portable among hardware platforms and OS - Applications requiring compilation usually have good instructions - If you don't have to do it, don't do it.
 Solving problems can be complicated - contact someone skilled or author of the application...

-''' 1 # General schema within application directory with the source code: configure # Many possible parameters, settings for compilation Not required in every time 4 make # Basic building command, sometimes only this is required 5 make install # Final creation of binary, sometimes required '''
+''' General schema within application directory with the source code:

+./configure # Many possible parameters, settings for compilation make # Basic building command, sometimes only this is required '''